kemanedonfack/aws-scale-wordpress/README.md

 }
 ```

-In this resource, we specify an IAM instance profile named "ec2_wordpress_instance_profile" and associate it with the IAM role `aws_iam_role.ec2_wordpress_role.name`.
-The instance profile acts as a container for the IAM role and allows EC2 instances launched with this profile to use the permissions defined in the role.

-With these configurations, EC2 instances created within the Auto Scaling Group will have the necessary IAM role with the required permissions to securely access the S3 bucket for storing and retrieving media files used by the WordPress application.

 ## Creating S3 Bucket and CloudFront distribution

-In this section, we will create an S3 bucket to store the media files of the WordPress application and set up a CloudFront distribution to cache and serve these assets globally, providing improved performance and reduced latency for users.
+In this section, we will create an **S3 bucket** to store the media files of the WordPress application and set up a **CloudFront distribution** to cache and serve these assets globally, providing improved performance and reduced latency for users.

 Before starting add these two variables in your `variables.tf` file